w3f/Grants-Program/applications/Relation-Graph.md

 | 0c. | Testing Guide | We will add unit tests to cover all ACL,OGM and subgraph.|
 | 1. | wasm package | We will create a updated wasm package that can deployed as pallet,contains ACL,OGM and subgraph.|

-### Milestone 3 — Finish use case，scaffold and demo for Relation Graph
+### Milestone 3 — Finish use case，scaffold and demo for Relation Graph (scaffold is a package of technique tools for building and using the relation graph easily)

 - **Estimated duration:** 1 month
 - **FTE:**  2